fbpx

 Using water soluble fertilizer for fruit trees

 Does your fruit tree really need fertilizer?
-Or would it be better if you gave it a nice drink of water and sent it to bed?
+Or would it be better to give it a nice drink of water and send it to bed?

 Do you fertilize fruit trees in the fall?